mozilla/glean/docs/dev/howtos/locally-published-components-in-fenix.md

 > Note: This is Fenix-specific only in that some links on the page go to the `mozilla-mobile/fenix` repository,
 > however these steps should work for e.g. `reference-browser`, as well.
-> (Same goes for lockwise, or any other consumer of Glean, but they may use a different structure -- lockwise has no Dependencies.kt, for example)
+> (Same goes for Lockwise, or any other consumer of Glean, but they may use a different structure -- Lockwise has no Dependencies.kt, for example)

 ## Preparation